 The Graco Triride and Graco Slimfit are two popular options that parents often compare.
-While the Graco Slimfit boasts features like collapsible cup holders, an easy-to-use LATCH, and a more reliable 5-point harness system, the Graco Triride offers a more "compact" seat, lighter weight, and multiple recline positions.
-Can the Graco Slimfit hold up against the Graco Triride's features?
+While the Graco Slimfit boasts features like collapsible cup holders, an easy-to-use LATCH, a more reliable 5-point harness system, and a seat cover that is easier to remove for washing, the Graco Triride offers a more "compact" seat, lighter weight, and multiple recline positions.

 Graco Triride | Graco Slimfit | |